Draft for public comment · v0.2 · April 2026

 AIS-1 v1.0 mainnet

 Production deployment on Base mainnet.
-AIS-1 Basic and Verified tiers operational.
+AIS-1 Verified tier operational.
+Third-party issuer programme opens.
 DID resolver submitted to W3C Universal Resolver.
-Bond IDs published on Agent-Pulse — the first verified entries in the live agent census.

 Q3 2026